 Tell me about a recent road trip.

-I’m on the road every weekend now.
+I’m on the road every week now.
 I’m on set in Louisiana for my new movie, but I drive home every weekend to be with my family.
 I got my new Navigator in January and I’ve already put 13,000 miles on it.
 Man, that’s a lot of miles, but I love it.
 I love the solitude.
 It’s great to have some time to myself.

 What do you listen to when you’re in the car?

 I start out the morning with my NPR then I’ll ease into some other stuff, and then who knows around 2 AM I’ll probably be listening to Pink Floyd.